Leveraging B2B eCommerce Opportunities in Chemical Distribution

 - The chemical industry is hugely fragmented and well suited for eCommerce.
 If properly implemented, distributors can leverage this fragmentation and their niche in the market to find success through a strategic eCommerce platform.

-- Distributors can leverage a digital technological enabled ERP solution like Sage Business Cloud Enterprise Management (Sage X3), to meet the modern challenges of the industry.
+- Distributors can leverage a digital technological enabled ERP solution like Sage X3 (Sage Enterprise Management), to meet the modern challenges of the industry.

 - Customers spend about 70% of their time searching the internet for product information and just 30% on sampling, negotiating and purchasing (Wolfgang Falter, Deloitte Global). e-business presents distributors an opportunity to align their systems around a new era of buyers and decision makers.